 #9 Dealing with competition

 John D. Rockefeller famously said “Competition is a sin” and I’d have to agree.
-Why bother competing you can be an innovator and start something new.
+Why bother competing when you can be an innovator and start something new?

 3 years ago there was nothing like Bold and Determined and that’s still true today.
 Even though I have dozens of copycats (maybe hundreds) nobody can compare.